elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

 ---

-### In what pattern category does the Singleton pattern belong too?
+### What pattern family does the Singleton belong to?

 <details>
   <summary>